-JRS funds projects that expand biodiversity data and information systems in sub-Saharan Africa in our three Program Areas.
-Our grants are focused on technologies and processes for data enhancement, data mobilization, data visualization, and data sharing with the aims of connecting knowledge to users and developing capacity.
-We also support grants focused solely on capacity development.
+JRS funds projects that expand biodiversity data and information systems in sub-Saharan Africa in our target Program Areas.
+Our grants focus on processes for data collection, data mobilization, data visualization, dissemination and data sharing with the aims of connecting knowledge to users and decision makers We also support grants focused solely on capacity development.
 All of our grants are required to have strong capacity-building elements.

-All proposals for funding to the JRS Biodiversity Foundation must be submitted in response to a specific invitation to apply, a Request for Proposals (RFP).
+All concepts and proposals for funding to the JRS Biodiversity Foundation are submitted in response to a specific Request for Proposals (RFP).
 RFPs are posted on our website and distributed to our mailing list and are indicated on our website by links in Current Opportunities.